Quark sector effects and glueball mass sensitivity estimates in Lorentz-violating supersymmetric QCD-like theories: Quark Sector with LSV

 Thus, the leading gauge-invariant couplings of $S$ to matter can be organized as higher-dimensional superspace operators suppressed by a heavy scale $M$.
 For later use, it is convenient to distinguish: (i) CPT-even operators that can generate Lorentz-invariant mass-type deformations once the spurion acquires VEVs, and (ii) CPT-odd derivative operators that reduce to SME-like couplings controlled by $v_\mu \equiv \partial_\mu \mathrm{Im}\,s$.

 A convenient (non-unique) operator basis capturing the effects needed for our parametric estimates is

 where $c_K,c_{SS},c_D$ are dimensionless Wilson coefficients expected to be $\mathcal{O}(1)$ in the absence of symmetries.
 The operator \eqref{eq:dim5Kahler} mainly induces a spurion-dependent wavefunction renormalization and scalar/auxiliary mixings, while the genuinely mass-type CPT-even deformations are most cleanly represented by the superpotential operator \eqref{eq:dim5superpot} and/or the quadratic spurion K\"ahler operator \eqref{eq:dim6SSKahler}.
+The operators in Eqs.~\ref{eq:dim5Kahler}--\ref{eq:dim6CPTodd} are higher-dimensional interactions and, therefore, the matter-spurion sector should not be interpreted as a power-counting renormalizable completion of SQCD.
+Rather, it is an effective field theory valid below the scale \(M\).
+In this sense, the non-renormalizable terms represent the leading low-energy imprint of the Lorentz-violating supersymmetric background.

 We now show explicitly (at the level needed for estimates) how the terms in \eqref{eq:dim5Kahler}--\eqref{eq:dim6CPTodd} generate the effective operators in the quark/squark sector.
 The logic is the same as in the gauge/gaugino dispersion section: one isolates the bilinear terms and studies their impact on free propagation.